 - (1) The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
 Parents or eligible students should submit to the school principal a written request that identifies the records they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - (2) The right to request the amendment of the student's education record that the parent or eligible student believes is inaccurate or misleading.
-Parents or eligible students may ask the school to amend a record that they believe is inaccurate or misleading.
+Parents or eligible students may ask Drew to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.

-If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures can be found in Policy/Regulation JR, Student Records, at www.atlantapublicschools.us.
+If Drew decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.